-- Mallinckrodt: As a result of the bankruptcy reorganization plan approved by the United States Bankruptcy Court for the District of Delaware, which became effective in June of 2022, the drug maker Mallinckrodt is required to pay approximately \$35 million over eight years to help address the opioid crisis in North Carolina.
-The bankruptcy reorganization plan incorporates the MOA. - Endo: An agreement was reached with drug maker Endo and its lenders in August of 2022 that would provide approximately \$14 million over 10 years to help address the opioid crisis in North Carolina.
-As part of the agreement, Endo filed for bankruptcy, and a bankruptcy court must approve the settlement's final terms, which are expected to occur in 2024 and incorporate the MOA. - Purdue: A bankruptcy plan involving the drug maker Purdue Pharma and its owners (the Sackler Family) has been tied up in litigation and is now on appeal to the U.S. Supreme Court.
-In the event the litigation is finally resolved, and the bankruptcy plan proceeds, the plan would incorporate the MOA, and an estimated \$100 million in additional funds could be coming to North Carolina in the future to address the opioid epidemic.

-1D.
-How much funding will these settlements and bankruptcy resolutions bring to North Carolina?
+- Mallinckrodt: As a result of the bankruptcy reorganization plan approved by the United States Bankruptcy Court for the District of Delaware, which became effective in June of 2022, the drug maker Mallinckrodt was required to pay approximately \$10.8 million over eight years to help address the opioid crisis in North Carolina.
+These payments were made in January and November of 2022.
+The bankruptcy reorganization plan incorporates the MOA. - Endo: As a result of the bankruptcy reorganization plan approved by the United States Bankruptcy Court for the Southern District of New York, which took effect in April of 2024, the drug maker Endo will pay approximately \$10 million to help address the opioid crisis in North Carolina.
+This payment is expected to occur during Fiscal Year 2024-2025.
+The bankruptcy reorganization plan incorporates the MOA. - Purdue Pharma: A bankruptcy plan involving the drug maker Purdue Pharma and its owners (the Sackler Family) was rejected by the U.S. Supreme Court in late June 2024.
+Discussions about a new plan are underway.
+If a new plan is developed and approved that allows for the allocation between a state and its political subdivisions to be established through a state-specific agreement, the plan would incorporate the MOA. - 9.
+How much funding will these settlements and bankruptcy resolutions bring to North Carolina? [formerly question 1D]

-Taken together, the Wave One Settlements, Wave Two Settlements, and bankruptcy resolutions described above have the potential to bring approximately \$1.5 billion to North Carolina state and local governments to address the opioid epidemic from 2022 through 2038.
+Taken together, the Wave One Settlements, Wave Two Settlements, and bankruptcy resolutions described above (excluding Kroger, Endo and Purdue) are expected to bring approximately \$1.4 billion to North Carolina state and local governments to address the opioid epidemic from 2022 through 2038.

-In this document, the term "opioid settlement funds" refers to all funds received from the Wave One Settlements, Wave Two Settlements, and various bankruptcy resolutions described above.
+In this document, the term "opioid settlement funds" refers to all funds received from the Wave One Settlements, Wave Two Settlements, and various bankruptcy resolutions described above (excluding Kroger, Endo and Purdue).